GrumpyPirate/semantic-release-test/README.md

 # POC Automated releases

+## Configure git repository
-1. Configure conventional changelog for repo
+1. [x] Install and configure commitlint/conventional changelog for repo
-1. Configure commitlint for repo
-1. Configure commitizen for repo
+1. [x] (Optional, opinionated but very nice) Install and configure commitizen for repo

+## Configure remote
+1. [ ] Set up a 'build' workflow
+1. [ ] Set up a 'release' workflow for all merges into 'main'
+    - Release must run semantic-release to generate changelog, bump package version, tag the commit, and publish to npm (github for now)